 - Emma Cayer, Arctic Grayling Recovery Biologist, Montana Fish, Wildlife and Parks

 - Mike Roberts, Hydrologist, Montana Department of Natural Resources and Conservation

 - Kyle Tackett, District Conservationist, Natural Resources Conservation Service

-Each landowner enrolled in the CCAA program signs on to site specific plan for their property developed held by Montana Fish, Wildlife and Parks and the landowner that needs to be followed in order to receive legal protection.
+Each landowner enrolled in the CCAA program signs on to a site-specific plan for their property developed by Montana Fish, Wildlife and Parks and the landowner that needs to be followed in order to receive legal protection.
 Plans are extensive and typically include a task list for riparian management plans, riparian and vegetation recovery, weed treatment, irrigation improvement, fish passage, and flow maintenance plans.
 Each landowner plan is monitored and results are reported annually.

-The CCAA program is a 20 year agreement and was put in place as a result of the US Fish and Wildlife Service investigation of the Arctic Grayling as a Candidate for Endangered Species listing, to which the fish was added as a candidate in 1991.
+The CCAA program is a 20 year agreement and was put in place as a result of the USFWS investigation of the Arctic grayling as a Candidate for Endangered Species listing, to which the fish was added as a candidate in 1991.

-Citing the extensive efforts and improvements for conservation specifically targeting the Arctic grayling as well as increasing populations, the US Fish and Wildlife Service in 2014 determined the Artic grayling was not a candidate for Endangered Species Act listing.
+Citing the extensive efforts and improvements for conservation specifically targeting the Arctic grayling as well as increasing populations, the USFWS determined in 2014 that the Artic grayling was not warranted as a candidate for Endangered Species Act listing.
 The announcement was made August 19, 2014.
-Not everyone agrees with the US Fish and Wildlife Service decision.
-In 2015 a lawsuit was filed suing US Fish and Wildlife Service disagreeing with their decision to not list the fish on the Endangered Species Act, the outcome of which have not yet been resolved.
+Not everyone agrees with the USFWS decision.
+In 2015, a lawsuit was filed suing the USFWS, disagreeing with their decision to not list the fish under the Endangered Species Act, the outcome of which has not yet been resolved.